First Openly Gay NBA Player Jason Collins, 47, Dies Year After Wedding to Husband

 An image of Jason Collins's cancer, from a video post dated December 11, 2025. | Source: YouTube/ESPN

-He also said his cancer is a "wild type," comparing it to "the Hydra," adding, "That's the kind of glio I have."
-In an interview with Ramona Shelburne, Jason said he experienced profound physical changes before and after the diagnosis.
+He also said his cancer was a "wild type," comparing it to "the Hydra," and added, "That's the kind of glio I have."
+In an interview with Ramona Shelburne, Collins said he experienced major physical changes before and after the diagnosis.

 "I'm now down to 240 lb, and before this, I was like 260.
-That was really crazy to lose that amount of weight," he said, adding that he also began experiencing memory lapses and episodes of sitting in a room and not realizing how long he had been sitting there.
+That was really crazy to lose that amount of weight," he said, adding that he also began experiencing memory lapses and episodes of sitting in a room without realizing how much time had passed.

 Jason Collins in an interview, from a video post dated December 11, 2025. | Source: YouTube/ESPN

-Green, his husband, a film producer known for "The Help" and "A United Kingdom," said Jason began behaving uncharacteristically:
+Green, his husband, said Collins began behaving uncharacteristically:

 "He seemed to always want to liberate himself from his clothes… 'Well, I feel like my shirt's uncomfortable, but I don't know why it's uncomfortable, so if I take it off, I don't have to think about it anymore.'"